mattermost/docs/source/boards/work-with-cards.rst

 --------------------------------------------

  The options on a “Select” and “Multi-select” property type appear as color-coded tags on a card.
 To add and configure the options on these types:
-Click on a card to open the card view
+- Click on a card to open the card view.

 Add a new property, give it a name, and set its type to "Select" (or Multi-Select) Click on the field box for the property, and start typing the name of a new option.
 Press Enter to accept.
 Repeat this step to add additional options.
-To assign a color to or delete an option, click on the value and select the options menu (...) next to each option name.
+- To assign a color to or delete an option, click on the value and select the options menu **(...)** next to each option name.
 To select an option on the property, click on the box and select one of the values from the menu.
 To remove an option on the property, click on the box and select the `X` next to the option name you want to remove.
 Alternatively, you can also add new options directly from a board:
-Open a board view
+- Open a board view.
-Group by a Select property
+- Group by a Select property.
 Scroll to the right of the board and click on "+ Add a group" This will add a new column, which corresponds to a new value option for the Select property.
 Note:
-Options in a “Select” or “Multi-Select” property list cannot be renamed and are sorted in the order they were created and cannot be re-ordered at this time.
+Options in a “Select” or “Multi-Select” property list are sorted in the order they were created and cannot be re-ordered or renamed at this time.

 Toggle properties shown on a board
 ----------------------------------

 Once you have card properties defined, you have full control over which properties are shown on the board as a preview without having to open the card.
-Select Properties at the top of the board, then enable all properties you want to see at a glance, and hide all properties you don’t want to see.
+Select **Properties** at the top of the board, then enable all properties you want to see at a glance, and hide all properties you don’t want to see.

 Card badges
 -----------